RetroDECK/RetroDECK/wiki-rtd/docs/index.md

 ## Welcome to the RetroDECK wiki!

-🏗️ This wiki is currently under construction 🏗️
+🏗️ This wiki is currently under construction 🏗️ <br>
+Some articles are marked with WIP (Work in Progress).<br>
+If you want to help to contribute to the wiki, join the Discord and post in the `💬-general` to get access to the `🖋-wiki-maintainers`channel and role.

 ### The RetroDECK community
 [Discord](https://discord.gg/Dz3szYsP8g)<br/>